GirishHosalli/customer_banking/README.md

 ![alt text](image-2.png)

-Then it will display Interest earned and Savings Account updated balance
+It will then display Interest earned and Savings Account updated balance

 ![alt text](image-3.png)

-Then it will prompt the user to input CD Account current balance, CD Account interest rate (%) and CD Account Maturity (months)
+Next it will prompt the user to input CD Account current balance, CD Account interest rate (%) and CD Account Maturity (months)

 ![alt text](image-4.png)

-Then it will display Interest earned and CD Account updated balance
+Finally it will display Interest earned and CD Account updated balance

 ![alt text](image-5.png)